onsi/ginkgo/docs/index.md

 })

 Describe("Publishing books", func() {
-  It("can publish a book, emitting information as it goes", func() {
+  It("can publish a book, emitting information as it goes", func(ctx SpecContext) {
-    //First, we create a command to invoke the publisher and pass appropriate args cmd := exec.Command(publisherPath, "-o=les-miserables.epub", "les-miserables.fixture")
+    //First, we create a command to invoke the publisher and pass appropriate args cmd := exec.CommandContext(ctx, publisherPath, "-o=les-miserables.epub", "les-miserables.fixture")

     //Now we launch the command with `gexec`.
 This returns a session that wraps the running command.
     //We also tell `gexec` to tee any stdout/stderr output from the process to `GinkgoWriter` - this will